New to the world of selling property? Here's our advice and everything you need to know for selling your first home

 - Make them feel welcome

 When the viewers arrive, feel free to offer them a drink.
-People like to buy from people like them, so try to find areas of common ground.
+People like to buy from people who are like them, so try to find areas of common ground.

 - Have information to hand